30 May 2024

 Hi Sister Laurel, I wondered what happens next to Brother Christian?
 What happens with her vows?
 What could the Church do since the Bishop has professed her?
 From the articles I read involving Bishop Stowe's and Cole's responses they seem to be waiting for push back from the Vatican.
 What does that mean?

 Thanks for your questions.
 In part, I would ask your questions this way: What happens next since Cole Matson has attempted temporary public vows in 2022 and renewed that attempt last year?
 And my answer is that, in some ways your guess is as good as mine.
 The situation is unprecedented and some determinations regarding the appropriateness and even the validity of Cole's profession need to occur.
 For instance, there is a significant question regarding whether, canonically speaking, any profession actually occurred, and thus too, whether the vows made are even valid.
 (The former CDF published a document in 2000 that concluded transsexuals could not enter religious life, so that must be considered.
 At the same time the issues I have raised regarding the misuse of c 603 must be considered.)
 In any case, one thing I think we all must remember, however, is that these vows were temporary and will lapse.
 That means that this August, if the renewal was for one year, either Cole and Bishop Stowe will attempt to renew them or they will attempt not only to profess Cole perpetually but to (have God) consecrate him in a very public ceremony.
 I personally believe this is the reason Cole came out now.
-Next steps are only three months away (August 25 or thereabouts) and the Church, as we all know, ordinarily moves at a glacial pace.
+Next steps may be only three months away (August 25 or thereabouts) and the Church, as we all know, ordinarily moves at a glacial pace.
+(It turns out that these vows were for three years and for that reason, would not ordinarily lapse until 2026 at which time a new profession and even a consecration might be attempted unless the church prohibits such a thing.)

 What can or will the Church do?
 As a diocesan hermit, I truly don't know.
 Here are some ideas though.